-Medical, Prescription, Employees Assistance Program and Dental Coverage Changes
+Medical, Prescription, Employees Assistance Program and Dental Coverage Changes conflict with the PPO, HMO, HDHP benefits described below, the summary plan descriptions shall prevail.

-Benefits for the Point of Service (POS) and Health Maintenance Organization (HMO) plans are described in the most recent summary plan descriptions.
-To the extent there is any conflict with the POS or HMO benefits described below, the summary plan descriptions shall prevail.
+Benefits for the Preferred Provider Organization (PPO), Health Maintenance Organization (HMO), and the High

+Deductible Health Plan (HDHP) are described in the most recent summary plan descriptions.
+To the extent there is any